BarRaiser

 Recorded interviews can be evidence-based by incorporating structured and data-driven approaches into the interview process.
 This means relying on objective data, research, and job analysis to inform the development of interview questions and assessment methods.

-The role of structured interviews in evidence-based hiring
+The role of structured interviews in evidence based hiring

 Although it requires some development up front, choosing the right employees is critical to the success of both corporate and non-profit organizations.
-However Evidence-based interview questions are questions informed by objective data and research designed to assess the skills and traits most predictive of job success.
+However, evidence based interview questions are questions informed by objective data and research designed to assess the skills and traits most predictive of job success.

-Here are some evidence-based interview questions:
+Here are some evidence based hiring questions:

 1. Can you describe a specific accomplishment you are proud of and why?